pbarnard1/py_flask_sep_oct_2022/lectures/Week7/ThursdayOutline.md

 ## Lecture outline (tentative)
 - Add student to DB
+- Show all students (no linking classes yet)
 - Remove student from DB
-- Show all students (no linking classes yet)
 - Add teacher to DB
+- Show all teachers (no linking classes yet)
 - Remove teacher from DB
-- Show all teachers (no linking classes yet)

 - Show one student with all teachers:
     - Remove a teacher from student
     - Add a new teacher (unique teacher)
     - Display number of teachers
     - Display semester and course with each teacher

+- Show number of teachers for each student in all students page

+Didn't get to in time in lecture:
-- Show one student with all teachers:
+- Show one teacher with all students:
-    - Remove a teacher from student
+    - Remove a student from teacher
-    - Add a new teacher (unique teacher)
+    - Add a new student
     - Display number of students
-- Show number of teachers for each student in all students page
 - Show number of students for each teacher in all teachers page